Skip to main content

 • Wants to grocery shop more than once a week.

-• Can shop independently when groceries are bagged in smaller and lighter bags so he or she can manage them.
+• Can shop independently when groceries are bagged in smaller and lighter bags so they can manage them.

-• Only needs assistance getting food out of a refrigerator or freezer located in his or her garage or basement.
+• Only needs assistance getting food out of a refrigerator or freezer located in their garage or basement.

-• Receives nutrition by tube or intravenous feedings and can independently prepare his or her liquid nutrition.
+• Receives nutrition by tube or intravenous feedings and can independently prepare their liquid nutrition.

-• Independently orders his or her groceries online, calls-in, or emails his or her grocery order for convenience.
+• Independently orders their groceries online, calls-in, or emails their grocery order for convenience.

 “Check 1, 2, 3” using guidance provided under CODING FOR LEVEL OF HELP NEEDED, at the appropriate frequency for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, or hands-on assistance with the task of Meal Preparation.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, or hands-on assistance with at least one component of Meal Preparation.

 • Is independent with Meal Preparation but doing so results in a significant, negative health outcome.

-• Needs assistance preparing meals due to his or her inability to stand long enough to cook food, even when taking breaks to sit down during the task of making a meal.
+• Needs assistance preparing meals due to their inability to stand long enough to prepare food, even when taking breaks to sit down.

 • Needs assistance to have liquids thickened or food pureed or minced to prepare a mechanical soft diet.